petrasvestartas/german_language/questions_and_nominative_akkusative_dative.md

 **Welches** Fahhrad möchten Sie? - Ich möchte **das rote** Fahhrad dort.
 **Welechen** Tisch möchten Sie? - Wir möchten **den eckigen** Tisch dort.

+## Indirect W-questions

+In a direct W-question the question word (Wer/Wie/Wo ...) is in position 1, followed by the verb:

+-    Wer ist hier für Kredite zuständig? - Who is in charge of loans here?
+-    Wo sind Ihre Geldautomaten? - Where are your ATMs?

+You can also ask a question indirectly.
+We often use indirect interrogative clauses to formulate questions in a particularly polite way.
+In an indirect W-question, you form a subordinate clause from the direct W-question:

+- Könnten Sie mir sagenn, wer hier für Kredite züständig ist? - Could you tell me who is in charge of loans here?
+- Ich würde gern wissen, wo Ihre Geldautomaten sind. - I would like to know where your ATMs are.

+The conjugated verb is at the end of the sentence.
+A comma separates the main clause from the subordinate clause.
+Tip: The main clause that introduces the subordinate clause (indirect person) can be a statement or an interrogative clause.
+If the main clause is a statement, there is a full stop at the end:
+-    Ich würde gern wissen, wo Ihre Geldautomaten sind. - I would like to know where your ATMs are.

+If the main clause is an interrogative clause, there is a question mark at the end:
+-    Könnten Sie mir sagen, wer hier für Kredite zuständig ist? - Could you tell me who is in charge of loans here?

+An indirect question follows certain verbs and expressions such as:
+-    Ich würde gern wissen, wo Ihre Geldautomaten sind. - I would like to know where your ATMs are.
+-    Ich möchte wissen, wo Ihre Geldautomaten sind. - I would like to know where your ATMs are.
+-    Weisst du / Wissen Sie, wo die Geldautomaten sind? - Do you know where the ATMs are?
+-    Könntest du / Könnten Sie mir sagen, wo die Geldautomaten sind? - Could you tell me where the ATMs are?
+-    Könntest du / Könnten Sie mir erklären, wie ich zur Bank komme? - Could you explain to me how to get to the bank?
+-    Darf ich fragen, wo die Geldautomaten sind? - May I ask where the ATMs are?